 Are mini Goldendoodles fond of cuddling?
 It is a frequently asked question by their owners.
 So!
 Yes, these toy poodles are very fond of cuddling.
 They love this habit.

-Cuddling is their way to express their love with their family members.
+Cuddling is their way to express their love to their family members.
 And they want to be loved, too.
 Moreover, you can train your poodle in the correct manners of cuddling.

 Micro Mini Goldendoodle